Skip to main content

 CM1COGS (cost of goods sold)Gross margin

-CM2+ Fulfillment, transaction fees, shippingPost-logistics margin
+CM2+ Fulfillment, transaction & gateway fees, shippingPost-logistics margin

-CM3+ Marketing spendContribution margin (most commonly used)
+CM3+ Marketing and ad spendContribution margin (most commonly used)

 Setup